Tag Archives: Amy Schumer

 Snatched (2017), Amy Schumer

-Starring Amy Schumer, Goldie Hawn and directed by Jonathan Levine, I have to say that unfortunately I can’t say that I liked the finished film as much as I’d hoped.
+Starring Amy Schumer, Goldie Hawn and directed by Jonathan Levine, I have to say that unfortunately, I didn’t I like the finished film as much as I’d hoped.

 G